 For applicants that are an inn:

-• Documents evidencing that onsite sales of food and beverage to the public comprise at least 33.00% of gross receipts for 2019.
-For businesses who opened in 2020, the Applicant’s original business model should have contemplated at least 33.00% of gross receipts in onsite sales to the public.
+- Documents evidence that onsite sales of food and beverage to the public comprise at least 33.00% of gross receipts for 2019.
+For businesses that opened in 2020, the Applicant’s original business model should have contemplated at least 33.00% of gross receipts in onsite sales to the public.

 Set asides